BSIT-Software-Architecture-2024/Angelika-docs/src/content/docs/projects/index.md

   - Git for version control
   - Figma for design collaboration

-## Project 2: Dccp portal Mobile Client
+## Project 2: DCCP Portal Mobile Client

 A Flutter based Mobile Client for the Data Center College of the Philippines - Baguio City portal.